Answer Me This!: Cast

-Answer Me This! was hosted by Zaltzman, Mann, and Martin Austwick (a.k.a.
+Answer Me This! is hosted by Zaltzman, Mann, and Martin Austwick (a.k.a.
 "Martin the Sound Man").
 Since founding the podcast, all three have become professional podcasters.
 Prior to this, Mann's background was in presenting and broadcasting, featuring as a pundit on Sky News, BBC Radio 5 Live and BBC Breakfast, and as presenter on radio stations such as LBC, BBC Radio 4 and Magic FM.
 Zaltzman started her career primarily as a writer, writing comedy for BBC Radio 1 and Radio 4, and with credits on several TV shows.
 She also wrote book reviews for The Observer and copy for several newspapers and magazines, as well as performing live with Josie Long and Robin Ince's Book Club and School for Gifted Children.
 Zaltzman and Mann met at St Catherine's College, Oxford, where they both studied English.
 Austwick, a musician and singer, has a DPhil in quantum physics and was a full-time university lecturer until 2017; he now works full-time in podcasting, both presenting and creating music for podcasts as well as producing them.
 In 2011, Zaltzman and Austwick got married, with Austwick subsequently changing his name to Martin Zaltz Austwick.

 Format

-The format of the show is Zaltzman and Mann answering listeners' questions, submitted via email, answerphone or Skype, with subjects ranging from personal problems and factual queries to philosophical dilemmas or everyday petty quibbles.
+The format of the show is Zaltzman and Mann answering listeners' questions, submitted via email, answerphone or (until its closure) Skype, with subjects ranging from personal problems and factual queries to philosophical dilemmas or everyday petty quibbles.
 The episodes are punctuated by jingles, many of which feature comedians Joanna Neary, Holly Walsh, Tom Price, Lizzie Roper and Stuart Goldsmith, and musicians Martin White, Jay Foreman, and Gavin Osborn.
 As well as the regular episodes, Answer Me This released several paid-for themed albums.
-The first of these, in March 2012 titled Jubilee featured material about the British royal family, while subsequent albums were Sports Day, Holidays, Christmas, Love and Home Entertainment.
+The first of these, a March 2012 album titled Jubilee, featured material about the British royal family, while subsequent albums were Sports Day, Holidays, Christmas, Love and Home Entertainment.
 The albums all placed in the UK iTunes album chart.

 A book adaptation of the podcast, called Answer Me This!, was published by Faber & Faber on 4 November 2010 and features questions from the podcast as well as brand new ones.